Wolverine World Wide (NYSE:WWW) PT Raised to $45.00

-Wolverine World Wide (NYSE:WWW) had its price target hoisted by Robert W. Baird from $42.00 to $45.00 in a research report sent to investors on Thursday, The Fly reports.
-The brokerage currently has an outperform rating on the textile maker’s stock.
+Wolverine World Wide (NYSE:WWW) had its price target lifted by research analysts at Argus from $42.00 to $45.00 in a research note issued to investors on Tuesday, The Fly reports.
+The firm currently has a “buy” rating on the textile maker’s stock.
+Argus’ price target indicates a potential upside of 24.34% from the company’s current price.

-Several other equities research analysts also recently issued reports on the company.
-Pivotal Research restated a buy rating on shares of Wolverine World Wide in a research report on Friday, May 7th.
-Telsey Advisory Group increased their target price on Wolverine World Wide from $35.00 to $45.00 and gave the stock a market perform rating in a research report on Wednesday.
-Finally, B. Riley increased their target price on Wolverine World Wide from $39.00 to $45.00 and gave the stock a buy rating in a research report on Wednesday, March 24th.
-Three investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-Wolverine World Wide currently has an average rating of Buy and an average target price of $35.00.
+WWW has been the topic of several other reports.
+Pivotal Research reiterated a “buy” rating on shares of Wolverine World Wide in a research note on Friday, May 7th.
+TheStreet upgraded shares of Wolverine World Wide from a “c” rating to a “b-” rating in a research note on Wednesday, May 12th.
+B. Riley lifted their price target on shares of Wolverine World Wide from $39.00 to $45.00 and gave the company a “buy” rating in a research note on Wednesday, March 24th.
+Telsey Advisory Group lifted their price target on shares of Wolverine World Wide from $35.00 to $45.00 and gave the company a “market perform” rating in a research note on Wednesday, May 12th.
+Finally, Robert W. Baird lifted their price target on shares of Wolverine World Wide from $42.00 to $45.00 and gave the company an “outperform” rating in a research note on Thursday, May 13th.
+Three analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average target price of $35.91.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, August 2nd.
-Stockholders of record on Thursday, July 1st will be paid a dividend of $0.10 per share.
-The ex-dividend date is Wednesday, June 30th.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 1.04%.
-Wolverine World Wide’s dividend payout ratio (DPR) is currently 17.78%.

-In related news, insider Joelle Grunberg sold 1,967 shares of the firm’s stock in a transaction dated Tuesday, April 20th.
-The stock was sold at an average price of $38.54, for a total value of $75,808.18.
-Following the sale, the insider now directly owns 5,287 shares of the company’s stock, valued at $203,760.98.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Michael A. Volkema sold 6,850 shares of the firm’s stock in a transaction dated Wednesday, March 10th.
-The stock was sold at an average price of $38.15, for a total value of $261,327.50.
-Insiders have sold 20,380 shares of company stock worth $786,539 over the last ninety days.
-Insiders own 4.88% of the company’s stock.
+In related news, Director Michael A. Volkema sold 6,850 shares of Wolverine World Wide stock in a transaction dated Wednesday, March 10th.
+The shares were sold at an average price of $38.15, for a total transaction of $261,327.50.
+Also, VP Amy M. Klimek sold 6,000 shares of Wolverine World Wide stock in a transaction dated Monday, April 5th.
+The stock was sold at an average price of $37.82, for a total transaction of $226,920.00.
+Following the sale, the vice president now directly owns 32,589 shares of the company’s stock, valued at approximately $1,232,515.98.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 41,213 shares of company stock valued at $1,594,637 in the last ninety days.
+4.88% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Rockefeller Capital Management L.P. grew its stake in shares of Wolverine World Wide by 1,786.5% in the first quarter.
-Rockefeller Capital Management L.P. now owns 698 shares of the textile maker’s stock worth $26,000 after purchasing an additional 661 shares during the last quarter.
-Vantage Consulting Group Inc purchased a new stake in Wolverine World Wide in the fourth quarter worth about $34,000.
-Bessemer Group Inc. purchased a new stake in Wolverine World Wide in the first quarter worth about $44,000.
-Veriti Management LLC purchased a new stake in Wolverine World Wide in the fourth quarter worth about $89,000.
-Finally, First Bank & Trust lifted its holdings in Wolverine World Wide by 62.2% in the first quarter.
-First Bank & Trust now owns 3,717 shares of the textile maker’s stock worth $142,000 after buying an additional 1,425 shares during the period.
-91.49% of the stock is currently owned by institutional investors.
+Several hedge funds have recently made changes to their positions in WWW.
+Rockefeller Capital Management L.P. boosted its holdings in shares of Wolverine World Wide by 1,786.5% during the 1st quarter.
+Rockefeller Capital Management L.P. now owns 698 shares of the textile maker’s stock worth $26,000 after buying an additional 661 shares during the period.
+Eaton Vance Management bought a new stake in Wolverine World Wide in the 1st quarter valued at about $26,000.
+Vantage Consulting Group Inc bought a new stake in Wolverine World Wide in the 4th quarter valued at about $34,000.
+Bessemer Group Inc. bought a new stake in Wolverine World Wide in the 1st quarter valued at about $44,000.
+Finally, Veriti Management LLC bought a new stake in Wolverine World Wide in the 4th quarter valued at about $89,000.
+91.49% of the stock is owned by institutional investors and hedge funds.

 Wolverine World Wide Company Profile